ryzendew/AffinityOnLinux/README.md

 **Recommended - Modern graphical interface with one-click setup**

 A modern PyQt6-based graphical user interface for the Affinity Linux Installer, providing a clean and professional installation experience with a VS Code-inspired dark theme.

+**Alternative: AppImage Version**

+A portable AppImage version is also available - see the [AppImage Release](#appimage-release) section below for details.
+The AppImage is self-contained and doesn't require Python/PyQt6 to be installed system-wide.

 **Features:**
 - **One-Click Full Setup** - Automatically detects your distribution, installs dependencies, sets up Wine 10.4 (patched for OpenCL and AMD GPU fixes), and configures everything